andrewbaxter/blog/what_is_art.md

 ### Style

 Many artists work hard to develop a "style".
-A style is typically a recognizable feature - a repeated idea, a way of doing things, shapes, ticks, etc. As such, a style is not an idea in subsequent works and therefore doesn't necessarily contribute to the artistic merit of those works.
+A style is typically a recognizable feature - a repeated idea, a way of doing things, shapes, ticks, etc. The fact that it's repeated (i.e. not new for fans) means a style is not an idea in subsequent works and therefore doesn't necessarily contribute to the artistic merit of those works.

 Some artists will reinvent themselves.
-Bands will split, and solo artists will do collaborations with other artists or publish under different names.
+Bands will split, and solo artists will do collaborations with other artists or publish under different names in order to attempt new styles.

 ### Video games, engineering